rpprabha1/campaign-optimizer-go/README.md

 ## Monitoring

-The application exposes Prometheus metrics at `:2112/metrics`.
+The application exposes Prometheus metrics for kafka-consumer at `:2112/metrics`.
-A pre-configured Grafana dashboard is available in `scripts/grafana_dashboard.json`.

-## API Endpoints (Optional)

-If using the API component:

-- `GET  /campaigns`      - List all campaigns
-- `POST /campaigns`      - Create new campaign
-- `GET  /metrics`        - Prometheus metrics
+The application exposes Prometheus metrics for decision engine at `:2113/metrics`.
+A Graphana dashboard has been integrated and can be viewed at `:3000` Use login credentials username: admin, password: admin for grafana.

 ## Testing